 2018.
 Andrews, Abigail L. Undocumented Politics: Place, Gender, and the Pathways of Mexican Migrants.
 Oakland, California: University of California Press.
-In production. (expected August 2018).
+(Release date: August 17)

 - A preliminary version of this paper won the following: